2014 Kobanî protests: October

 On 7 October, Recep Tayyip Erdoğan said Kobanî would fall to ISIL, and the protests took up force.
 According to a witness' interview with Amnesty International the Justice and Development Party (AKP) led Municipality's bodyguards attacked protestors in Siirt on 7 October 2014.
 The same day, several members of the Hüda Par, including Yasin Börü, were killed in Bağlar, Diyarbakır.
 As a counter measure to the protests, the authorities in Mardin province imposed a curfew in several districts.
-On 8 October Mark Lowen from the BBC reported that 19 people shall have died and that the Turkish authorities imposed curfews in several cities with a majorly Kurdish population.
-Protesters were met with tear gas and water cannons, and initially 12 people were killed.
-A total of 31 people were subsequent rioting up to 14 October.
+On 8 October Mark Lowen from the BBC reported that 19 people had died and that the Turkish authorities imposed curfews in several cities with a majorly Kurdish population.
+Protesters across at least six cities of southeastern Turkey were met with tear gas and water cannons, and 13 people were killed on the first day of the protests.
+Over the six days from 7 to 12 October, 46 protesters (whose names were subsequently published by Turkey's Human Rights Association) died at the hands of the police, the Kurdish Hezbollah paramilitary group, and AKP-directed village guards, while 682 sustained injuries, 1,974 were detained and 323 among them arrested, with 38 reporting torture afterwards.
 The protests came to an end after Abdullah Öcalan called for their termination from his prison on Imrali island.